BMR Calculator

 1. Multiply weight by 10.

-2. Multiply height by 6.25, subtract 5 times age, then apply the sex adjustment.
+2. Multiply height by 6.25, subtract 5 times age, then apply +5 or -161 from the formula sex setting.

-How to use the bmr calculator
+How to use the BMR Calculator

 1. Enter the requested measurements, dates, lab values, or workout details.